maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ## Option 3: Win XP

 Option 2, using virtual Win98 with RIS1.0, does not really work for me; I have problems sending long files via the IR tower.
-RIS2.0 came our later, not 1998 but 2001, so I wanted to try using virtual WinXP with RIS2.0.
+RIS2.0 came out later, not 1998 but 2001, so I wanted to try using virtual WinXP with RIS2.0.
 That has proven to be easier and more stable.

 ### Requirements